 Print to Speech

-Instruction starts with a letter and one corresponding sound is taught for that letter.
+Instruction is organized by letter patterns and begins with a letter and the instructor teaches one corresponding sound for that letter.

 Speech to Print